hddharvey/coms4105-sim/README.md

 Made to help visualise things in a course named coms4105.

+There's some issues with lag when you move the mouse really slowly, and I think this is because it does an unnecessarily large amount of updates since there are mouse movement events for every pixel.
+I could try to fix it, but there's no point.

 ## Building
 You need SDL2.
 On Linux the package `libsdl2-dev` will probably be available from your package manager.